- Electronic Information Resources Acceptable Use Policy

 - Failure to adhere to these guidelines will result in revocation of Internet use privileges.

-- ***Beginning May 6th, 2013; all persons over 18 MUST have a library card to use the computers.
-If you do not, you will be charged a $1 fee for a guest pass.***
+- All persons over 12 MUST have a valid library card to use the computers.
+If you do not, you will be charged a $1 fee for a guest pass.

 Effective October 1, 2017, the library will be complying with the Children’s Internet Protection Act (CIPA) [Pub.
 L. No. 106-554 and 47 USC 254(h)].
 This is to protect children against access to obscene visual depictions, child pornography, and/or other material harmful to minors, as required by law.